zunayeed/Web-Development-/css-intermediate-study-material.md

 span {font-size: 2.0em;}/*change the font to double based on context*/

-/*font-weight: how thick the fonts are: bold, normal, some fonts allow you to use number between 100 to 800 with 100 increment*/ p{font-weight: normal;}
+/*font-weight: how thick the fonts are: bold, normal, some fonts allow you to use number between 100 to 800 with 100 increment:100,200,800

-/*line-height*/
+Example: google fonts*/
-p {line-height: 1.5;}
+p{font-weight: normal;}

-/*text-align*/
+/*line-height: It confirms the space between lines*/ p {line-height: 1.5;}

-h1 {text-align: right;}
+/*text-align: It control how the text of a given element is controlled: Right, Center, Left*/ h1 {text-align: right;}
 p {text-align: center;}